-Dedicated to the Women present and past that inspire greatness and contribution to the good of humanity.
+Dedicated to the Women (and men) present and past that inspire greatness and contribution to the good of humanity.
 Send your suggestion for SHE RISE SHE ROSE to our comment page on Facebook/sisters extraordinaire.

 Leah Chase – Chef of Dookie Chase, seen with President Obama at restaurant Dookie Chase.
 She had to ‘slap’ Obama for putting hot sauce in her gumbo.
 “I’m not a leader, but I’m a good follower and I can help uplift a good leader.
 The truth is, not everybody can be a good leader.
 But if your job is to help that leader you’ll go up with her and you’ll go up wit him.
 You treat people right and you try to make a difference, and when you work together everyone will benefit.”